seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/prepare_data.md

     * For Seurat+FICTURE analysis, supply a hexagon-indexed SGE matrix in 10x Genomics format.
 This file can be generated using Rule [sdgeAR_segment_10x](https://seqscope.github.io/NovaScope/fulldoc/rules/c04_sdgeAR_segment_10x) in NovaScope.

 ## Example Datasets
-Alternatively, NEDA offers three example datasets, each suitable for input in spatial transcriptomic analysis within NEDA.
+Alternatively, NEDA offers three example datasets for this pixel-level analysis.
 For detailed information on these datasets and instructions on how to download them, see [Accessing Example Datasets](../../installation/example_data.md#input-for-spatial-transcriptomic-analysis).